Displaced Communities

 Print this Article • Font Size: - + • Send this Article to a Friend

 The definition of the word 'genocide' has become a subject of intense debate due to its severe political, diplomatic, historiographic, and inter-cultural consequences.
-The standard definition as accepted by the United States and United Nations (the most salient monitors of global human rights interests and prosecution) is the conscious attempt to target a specific race, culture, religion, or nation for extermination.
-Many peoples or social identities that have historically suffered discrimination or ethnic persecution readily employ the term for a variety of factors: 1) a shared feeling of calamity and tragedy for cultural solidarity; 2) as a means to gain political, economic, or commemorative subsidy or restitution and; 3) to depict the conscious and premeditated brutality performed by a rival ethnoracial or cultural group.
-Some peoples, especially the Albanians and Armenians, fervently choose the word genocide in order to emphasise the brutality of their political rivals, the Serbs and Turks respectively, who have denied them independence.
-As a result, the word 'genocide' is often used broadly in exaggeration and with great political motivation, and is often bitterly disputed by the ethnic group accused of that genocide.
+The standard definition as accepted by the United States and United Nations is the conscious attempt to target a specific race, culture, religion, or nation for extermination.
+Many peoples that have historically suffered discrimination or ethnic persecution readily use the term for a variety of factors: 1) a shared feeling of calamity and tragedy for cultural solidarity; 2) as a means to gain political, economic, or commemoration or restitution and; 3) to depict the conscious and premeditated brutality performed by a rival cultural group.
+Some peoples, such as the Albanians and Armenians, fervently choose the word genocide in order to emphasise the brutality of their political rivals, the Serbs and Turks respectively, who have denied them independence.
+As a result, even if correct, the word 'genocide' is often used in exaggeration and with great political motivation, and is often bitterly disputed by the ethnic group accused of that genocide.
 Read our Comparative Genocide Table to see these disputes.
-Many political pundits, representatives of expellee interests, and especially neo-Nazis and Antisemities are quick to describe the expulsion of Germans as a genocide.
-This is perhaps misguided.
-Indeed, it must be acknowledged that the governments of Poland (under Władysław Gomułka), of Czechoslovakia (under Edvard Beneš), and the Soviet Union (under Joseph Stalin) directly targeted Germans for removal, segregation, and exclusion simply because of their ethnic, linguistic, and cultural identity.
-The diverse political aspirations and convictions of the victims were dismissed (see our essay).
-Further, over two million starved to death after enduring forced labour in prison camps in Yugoslavia and Poland with white armbands and were shipped on railway trains to the wastelands of Kazakhstan (Burleigh 2001, 799).
-Many human rights groups cite ethnicity-based forced labour and relocation as legitimate qualifiers for a full-scale genocide, as in the case of Xhosa and Zulu clans in Apartheid South Africa, the Han Chinese and Koreans during the Japanese invasion, Native American peoples during American expansion, and the internment of Japanese-Americans by the American government during World War II.
-Under this criteria, the expulsion and forced labour of over 10,000,000 German civilians because of their ethnicity was a conscious genocide that has received far too little commemoration and attention.
-The huge death toll (over 2,200,000) alone enumerates this failure to honour the plight of German civilians after the war.

 Sources Used